The NIH Almanac

 Laboratory of Molecular Biology and Immunology (LMBI)

 The unifying theme of LMBI's research program is to uncover molecular mechanisms that are pertinent to understanding and ameliorating age-associated disabilities and diseases, with particular emphasis on changes in the immune system.
-Programs cover fundamental biological questions such as: 1) the study of transcriptional and post-transcriptional gene regulatory mechanism that mediate cellular responses to developmental signals, immune activation and stress stimuli, 2) the contribution of dys-regulated gene expression in the development of cancer and tissue-specific responses to oncogenes, 3) the examination of oxidative DNA damage and repair mechanisms in cancer, 4) induction of effective immune responses, including the mechanisms of class switch recombination and somatic hypermutation, and generation and maintenance of memory, 5) the role of telomere length and telomerase activity in lymphocyte function and aging, and 6) cellular and molecular dynamics involved in thymic involution and regeneration.
-LMBI programs contain a strong translational component, including 1) the study and use of biological response modifiers to optimize leukocyte trafficking, organ engraftment and vaccine efficacy in normal aging hosts, and 2) the study of the molecular and cellular basis of tumor metastasis.
+Programs cover fundamental biological questions such as: 1) the study of gene regulatory mechanisms that mediate cellular responses to developmental signals, immune activation and stress stimuli, 2) induction of effective immune responses, including the mechanisms of class switch recombination and somatic hypermutation, and generation and maintenance of memory, 3) the role of telomere length and telomerase activity in lymphocyte function and aging.
+LMBI programs contain a strong translational component with studies aimed at improving vaccine efficacy in the elderly and examining the molecular and cellular basis of tumor metastasis.
 A wide variety of in vitro and in vivo models are employed to approach these issues.
-LMBI programs also share a close working relationship with the Baltimore Longitudinal Study of Aging that enable direct application of molecular parameters to the human condition.
+LMBI also shares a close working relationship with the Baltimore Longitudinal Study of Aging that enables direct application of molecular parameters to the human condition.

 Laboratory of Clinical Investigation (LCI)

-Research in LEDB aims to investigate the causes and consequences of disease and function-specific outcomes that are highly prevalent in the population.
-We take a multi-modality and multi-disciplinary approach that is applied in large population-based cohorts developed by LEDB scientists in collaboration with other intra-mural and with extra-mural investigators.
-Studies are designed to integrate knowledge and identify common pathways of disease and function in the cardiovascular, neuro-cognitive, musculoskeletal, body composition and metabolic systems.
-Common mechanisms of interest include inflammation, glycemic control, increase in visceral fat and decrease in muscle mass, elevated blood pressure and atherosclerosis.
+Research in LEPS investigates the causes and consequences of disease and function-specific outcomes that are highly prevalent in the population, including health disparities.
+The laboratory takes a multi-modality and multi-disciplinary approach that is applied in population-based cohorts developed by LEPS scientists in collaboration with other intra-mural and with extra-mural investigators.
+Studies are designed to integrate knowledge and identify common behavioral and biologic pathways of disease and function related to the cardiovascular, neuro-cognitive, musculoskeletal, body composition and metabolic systems, and investigate how these are affected by age, health disparities, socioeconomic status, genetic difference, and modifiable risk factors.
+Common mechanisms of interest include inflammation, metabolic dysregulation, increase in visceral fat and decrease in muscle mass, elevated blood pressure and atherosclerosis.
 Genetic contributions and their interactions with behavioral and physiologic factors are studied in the context of genome wide association study consortia.
 Efforts also focus on translation to clinical trials of our findings based on observational studies.
 In addition, we actively investigate state-of-the-art objective measures that can be applied to population-based samples.

 Laboratory of Genetics (LG)